 Since $V$ is a vector space, every line bundle is isomorphic to the trivial line bundle.
-Any character of $G$ induces a line bundle on $V \GIT G$ correspond to characters of $G$ and sections of line bundles correspond to $G$-equivariant sections of the trivial bundle on $V$.
+Any character of $G$ induces a line bundle on $V \GIT G$ and sections of this line bundle correspond to $G$-equivariant sections of the trivial bundle on $V$.
 Any such pair defines a line bundle and section on the stack $[V/G]$.
 We further impose that every such line bundle-section pair $V \GIT G$ corresponds uniquely to a line bundle-section pair on the stack $[V/G]$.
 This imposes a restriction not on the ambient vector space quotient variety, but on the choice of presentation of this ambient variety.
 This is satisfied, for example, if $V \GIT G$ is a toric variety, with presentation induced by the fan, see Remark \ref{toric presentation}, or if $V \GIT G$ is a partial flag variety, with GIT presentation given by ~\cite[Section 2.2.2]{coates2022abelian}.